Jac-Zac/Self_Attention_Kernels/note.md

 > Remember to check with the assembly when the compiler says it is vectorizing

+I can try to force the compiler to not vectorize the code but nothing change next step is to analyze the assembly on a linux system

 - I don't trust it with floating point numbers

 - Try this for auto-vectorization: https://www.youtube.com/watch?v=fPGodf5hNoo and function inlining